animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 would ambiguate the defined qualia of $o$, as being either $i$ or $j$.

 Axiom 2 excludes the second relation and disambiguates the qualia-identity of the observed observers, uniquely.

+$o(o) = o(I_i) = i$.

+They are not substitutable in the domain of the function that defines their equivalence.

+Notice there is no contradiction in the earlier axioms, theorems, and proof steps.

 # Proof of $\Omega$